 One of the things to do is feed less rather than more!
 You can check in on day two or three to see if they are eating the food and looking healthy.
 Check on them but don’t bother them.

-what about the bin, how should it be maintained?
+What about the bin, how should it be maintained?

 Try to keep the bin moist but not wet.
 Remember to drain any liquid that accumulates on the bottom bin regularly, you don’t want the liquid to build.
 And the bin should be placed in a dark spot, the worms don’t like a light!

 I find composting to be fun once you get the hang of it.
 It’s one of those things that once you start, you get into it and really enjoy the process.
-I hope your readers are inspired and encouraged to start worm composting!
+I hope our readers are inspired and encouraged to start worm composting!

-more about soil
+more about composting